adalinesimonian/jshiki/CONTRIBUTING.md

 - `yarn lint`: Lints all files in the repository using ESLint and Prettier and checks types using Typescript — in that order.
 It fails if it encounters any linting errors or type errors.
 - `yarn format`: Formats all files in the repository using ESLint and Prettier.
 Fails if ESLint finds any errors.

 Make sure to lint and format your code before submitting a pull request.
-CI is configured to run these scripts automatically, so it will fail the build if you miss a linting or formatting error.
+CI is configured to run these scripts automatically, failing the build if you miss a linting or formatting error.

 ## Documentation